Ruthvikbr/Run-Tracker-App/README.md

 # Run Tracker

-Run Tracker is a fitness based application that tracks all our runs and gives us statistics about our runs.<hr>
+Run Tracker is a fitness based application that tracks all our runs and gives us statistics about our runs.

 ## Attributes